slowernews/wisdom-tldr/README.md

 Being rich is not counting money all day but being fulfilled.

+> *'Life, is not a having and a getting, but a being and a becoming.' -- Myrna Loy*

 > *'Shift your focus from achievement to fulfillment:<br>
 What makes you come alive, what do you enjoy doing, who do you enjoy being around?'*